Vampire Hunter D

 Hideyuki Kikuchi, the writer and creator of Vampire Hunter D, has created a great and expansive universe to explore.

 Just watching the first movie, Vampire Hunter D (1985), the universe may seem a bit sparse and the story a bit stereotypical.
-However, after reading the first novel, which the first movie is based off, did I really get the scope of the playground that Kikuchi has at his disposal.
-The vampires have taken over and the future may seem dystopian and bleak, but Earth isn’t in complete despair and there still exists hope.
+However, only after reading the first novel, which the first movie is based on, did I get the scope of the playground that Kikuchi has at his disposal.
+The vampires have taken over and the future may seem dystopian and bleak, but Earth isn’t in complete despair, and there still exists hope.
 Kikuchi’s universe is rich with emotion, story, and detail.
 There are two movies and more than twenty novels.

 Vampire Hunter D begins in the year 12,090.
-The future has been consumed by rule of the vampires.
-After taking control of Earth, the vampires ruled over the Earth with an iron fist for many millennium.
-The books and movies take place after the vampire control has been broken and man’s reign is ascending.
+The future has been consumed by the rule of the vampires.
+After taking control of Earth, the vampires ruled over it with an iron fist for many millennia.
+The books and movies take place after the vampire control has been broken, and man’s reign is ascending.
 The main character, D, is a human/vampire hybrid called a dhampir.
 The audience is given hints and told early on that D’s father was Dracula, someone the vampires still revere.
 D has a love for humanity that isn’t shared by his full vampire brethren.
 He travels throughout the frontier as a hired gun against vampires.

-It is plain to see that Kikuchi was influenced by the motif of the wild west.
-All the stories have a great western flair to them.
-Kikuchi does inject sci-fi elements into the story, keeping in line with the idea that ten millennium have passed.
-However, he keeps the wildly fantastic sci-fi mumbo-jumbo to an absolute minimum.
+It is plain to see that Kikuchi was influenced by the motif of the wild-west.
+All the stories have a great Western flair to them.
+Kikuchi injects sci-fi elements into the story, keeping with the idea that ten millennia have passed; however, he keeps the wildly fantastic sci-fi mumbo-jumbo to an absolute minimum.
 I like this a lot.
 It keeps the stories uncluttered and focused.

 I like what Kikuchi has done regarding the mythology of the vampires, or more accurately, what he hasn’t done to the mythology.
 Modern Hollywood versions of vampires are secular.
 Blade, Underworld, and Twilight all remove the religious aspect of the vampire mythos.
-They also portray the vampires as sympathetic characters and heros.
-Blade and Underworld remove the holy water, crosses, and make vampirism a blood-born disease.
+They also portray the vampires as sympathetic characters and heroes.
+Blade and Underworld remove the holy water and crosses, and make vampirism a blood-borne disease.
 Just an STD.
-Twilight takes it a step further and removes the vampires weakness to sunlight.
+Twilight takes it a step further and removes the vampire’s weakness to sunlight.
 These movies scientifically explain away everything and render their universes sterile and empty.
 Kikuchi takes the opposite approach, he keeps all the mythology.
 Vampirism is a curse, not a disease.
 It cannot be described by physical science.
 In Kikuchi’s universe, Vampires greatly fear the cross.
-They fear it so much that the vampires went to great lengths to wipe the cross from humanity’s mind.
-With their advanced knowledge of genetics, vampires have bred out all memory of the Christianity and the cross.
-However, even after the technological advancements of ten millennium, the vampires cannot explain their deadly aversion to the cross, sunlight, silver, and all the other mythic weaknesses.
-The mythology and mystery of the vampire is very much alive in Kikuchi’s incarnation of the demons.
-It is an interesting and refreshing take from the all the secular cinema vampires.
+They fear it so much that the vampires go to great lengths to wipe the cross from humanity’s mind.
+With their advanced knowledge of genetics, vampires have bred out all memories of the Christ and Christianity.
+However, even after the technological advancements of ten millennia, the vampires cannot explain their deadly aversion to the cross, sunlight, silver, and all the other mythic weaknesses.
+The mythology and mysteries of the vampires are very much alive in Kikuchi’s incarnation of the demons.
+It is an interesting and refreshing take from all the secular cinema vampires.

 (If that helps.)